Battlelore: Touring in Europe, more albums, and hiatus (2006–2011)

 In the early days of September, a European tour planned for November with Draconian and Darzamat was announced, but the tour was later canceled.

-In January 2007, guitarist Vahvanen temporarily left the band to travel through Asia for six months, and was replaced by Tommy Lintunen, which appears in the video for "House of Heroes".
+In January 2007, guitarist Vahvanen temporarily left the band to travel through Asia for six months, and was replaced with Tommy Lintunen, who appears in the video for "House of Heroes".
 On his return in June, Vahvanen took back his place as guitarist.

 In September, it was announced that the Finnish band would open the November dates of After Forever in Helsinki and Tampere, but the dates were deleted by the promoter and in November Battlelore were also excluded from the European tour with Korpiklaani, scheduled for December.
 On 20 October 2007 the band was at the Metal Female Voices Fest and the performance was recorded to be part of a live DVD.

 In the period from April to May 2008, their fifth album The Last Alliance was recorded at Sound Supreme Studios in Hämeenlinna with Dan Swanö as producer.
 The album was published in September, preceded by the video for the song "Third Immortal".
 After a week from release, the album reached position twenty-sixth in the best-selling albums chart in Finland.
 Battlelore were part of 'The Finnish Fire Tour' along Korpiklaani, Falchion and Kivimetsän Druidi, but singer Mykkänen had to be replaced by Harri Hyytiäinen, a member of Avathar for personal problems.